GoogleChrome/web.dev/src/site/content/en/blog/conversion-measurement/index.md

 In this case, user privacy is preserved but advertisers can't optimize their ad spend.
 This is why an alternative like the Attribution Reporting API is needed.

-### Noising of conversion data
+### Noising of trigger data

-The 3 bits gathered at conversion time are **noised**.
+The attribution trigger data, the 3 bits gathered at conversion time, are **noised**.

-For example, in Chrome's implementation, data noising works as follows: 5% of the time, the API reports a random 3-bit value instead of the actual conversion data.
+For example, in Chrome's implementation, data noising works as follows: 5% of the time, the API reports a random 3-bit value instead of the actual data.

 This protects users from privacy attacks.
 An actor trying to misuse the data from several conversions to create an identifier won't have full confidence in the data they receive—making these types of attacks more complicated.

-Note that it's possible to [recover the true conversion count](</using-conversion-measurement/#(optional)-recover-the-corrected-conversion-count>).
+Note that it's possible to [recover the corrected attribution count](</using-conversion-measurement/#(optional)-recover-the-corrected-attribution-count>).

-Summing up click data and conversion data:
+Summing up click data and attribution trigger data:

 <div class="w-table-wrapper">
   <table class="w-table--top-align">